 If you have previously suffered torture, you should generally not be detained in an Immigration Removal Centre in the UK.
-You should seek legal advice urgently if you are a survivor of torture facing detention or if you know someone in this position.
-See Getting help below.
+You should seek legal advice urgently if you are a survivor of torture facing detention or if you know someone in this position, refer to the resources below.

 Ill-Treatment in Immigration Removal Centres

-If you believe you are being mistreated in immigration detention in the UK, or you know someone who is, you should contact the police, a legal advisor, or one of the organisations listed under Getting help below, while also making a complaint to those in charge of the detention centre.
+If you believe you are being mistreated in immigration detention in the UK, or you know someone who is, you should contact the police, a legal advisor, or one of the organisations listed in the resources below, while also making a complaint to those in charge of the detention centre.
 Your advisor should also support you whilst filing a complaint.